-Why you decided to work at the UO: I truly enjoy helping students and parents see the opportunity in getting a college education.
+Why I decided to work at the UO: I truly enjoy helping students and parents see the opportunity in getting a college education.
 I love that we get to help students figure out if our school is the right fit for them and their educational goals.

-Best part of your job: I love it when a student or parent thanks me at the end of the admissions or residency process and tells me that I really was instrumental in the student coming to the UO.
+Best part of my job: I love it when a student or parent thanks me at the end of the admissions or residency process and tells me that I really was instrumental in the student coming to the UO.